jocelinkisenga/E-learning/README.md

      ```

 ### single course end-point
-To get a single course, use the end point ** /course/id/ ** , with the GET http method
+To get a single course, use the end point <strong> /course/id/ </strong> , with the GET http method
 <strong>result</strong>
 ```javascript
 {